There are many benefits to riding an e-bike, but what exactly are the ways in which e-bikes can be used for exercise purposes?

 E-Biking is also an active mode of transportation, allowing those who are otherwise mostly sedentary to incorporate aerobic exercise into their lives.
 The results of cardio exercise include reduced risk of heart disease, high cholesterol, diabetes, obesity, and even some types of cancer.

-To optimize on your cardio exercise on the e-Bike, riders should try to ride somewhere between 3-5 days a week for 30-60 minutes at a time (source).
+To optimize your cardio exercise on the e-Bike, riders should try to ride somewhere between 3-5 days a week for 30-60 minutes at a time (source).

 E-Biking for strength and endurance training